Workplace Practices: Code of Conduct

 2.4 Dress Code

 - The University reserves the right to establish and enforce standards relating to professional dress, grooming and personal hygiene.
 Individual departments, in consultation with Human Resources, may develop their own dress code appropriate to the nature of the work done within their department.
 The University also reserves the right, from time to time, to issue memoranda altering the dress code as it deems appropriate.

 - Employees are expected to maintain at all times a professional appearance and, as a minimum, business casual attire with dress, grooming and hygiene appropriate to the position that they hold within the University.
 Questions as to the definition of "professional appearance" and "business casual" should be referred to the supervisor or Human Resources.

 - All employees are permitted to dress down in casual attire on designated days and during designated periods.
 Departments may develop their own guidelines regarding appropriate casual dress and, in consultation with Human Resources, have the final say in determining whether a particular style of casual attire is appropriate for their department.

 - Employees failing to adhere to the University's standards with respect to dress, grooming and hygiene are subject to corrective actions up to and including possible termination.

 2.5 Children in the Workplace

 - It is inappropriate to have children present in the workplace.
 Employees must arrange for child care; however, in extenuating or emergency circumstances, the supervisor is permitted to make an exception to this policy for a limited time only and on a day by day, case by case, basis.

-- In winter when the campus is not closed, employees are expected to report to work at the regularly scheduled time.
-In the event family circumstances make this impossible (their child’s school is delayed or cancelled, etc), the employee must call the supervisor and use personal or vacation time.
+- In winter when the campus is not closed employees are expected to report to work at the regularly scheduled time.
+In the event family circumstances make this impossible (their child's school is delayed or cancelled, etc), employees' must notify their immediate supervisor and use personal or vacation time if necessary.